 What starts off this food is ground yellow corn, meaning that corn has the most significant volume in the diet.
 Not only that, there are two more corn ingredients in the recipe and one legume.

 It’s a formulation that focuses more on carbohydrates rather than protein.
 (The minimum crude protein is only equivalent to 18%.)
-It meets the AAFCO standard, yes, but does not really go much above it.
+It meets the AAFCO dog food nutrient profile, yes, but does not really go much above it.

 The second thing we don’t like is the inclusion of artificial food coloring.
 Color is not a requirement in dog food, and dogs will be better off without it.
 The less artificial ingredients in dog food, the better.